zeddan/hardwax-autoplay/README.md

 ### Resume

-Resumes the autoplay from the position where it was paused, and continues until all the previews on the page has been played unless no other action from the menu is taken.
+Resumes the autoplay from the position where it was paused, and continues until all the previews on the page have been played unless no other action from the menu is taken.

 ## Contributing